Click2Sync/rc-win-srv-wrapper/README.md

 1. Copy folder to C:\ or to Program Files
 2. installservice.bat
 3. Configure Task scheduler to execute logrotate command every day
+4. Configure Task scheduler to execute "net start c2ssb1srvc" and execute it everytime you consider appropriate

 # Uninstall